 Yoga had a significant impact in helping to control heartbeat and arrhythmia episodes.
 What’s even more interesting is that the participants found that yoga drastically improved their quality of life, and significantly reduced anxiety and depression.

 Plus, yoga for heart health—which is something I practice regularly myself—has other benefits as well.
 It helps you stay flexible and strong, and reduces stress, high blood pressure, and sympathetic nervous system overdrive in the body.
+It also improves heart rate variability (HRV), which is the measure of the variation in time between your heart beats.
+The conscious breathing techniques used in yoga have a calming and balancing effect on HRV, enhancing your cardiovascular health.

 Now, it’s your turn: Have you tried yoga for heart health?